 Finally, I’d like to end this by saying to use these methods to help you place an accurate value on your home even if the home is listed already.

 If you have you’re home listed already and you find out that you or your agent has misjudged the price of your home (which might explaining why it’s been sitting for long), then it’s ok.
 Don’t stress.
 It’s not too late.

-Ask your agent if they can really take a look at the values again and that you’re concerned with why it’s been sitting long (it may be that your park has some very high days on market).
-Be especially concerned if homes are selling quicker than yours and bring that up to the conversation.
+Ask your realtor if they can really take a look at the values again and that you’re concerned with why it’s been sitting long (it may be that your park has some very high days on market).
+Be especially concerned if homes are selling faster than yours and bring that up to the conversation.

 Ask your agent how many mobile homes has she/he sold in this area?
-Remember, you’re hiring the agent, so interview them.
+Remember, you’re hiring the realtor, so interview them.